 Consider foliage shape and color as well as flowers.

-Japanese maples are a favorite of mine for their diversity of leaves and variety of hues.
+Japanese maples are a favorite of mine for their different leaf shapes and variety of colors.

-I also love plants with blue foliage which can look very subdued.
+I also love plants with blue foliage which add a calming feel to the garden.

 Tip 10: Add Year Round Interest